 Specific career path

 This means you’re imagining your ideal candidate has a specific age and background.
-It doesn’t exactly sound like you’re choosing for capability anymore.
+All of a sudden you’re not choosing for capability anymore; bias is creeping in.

 Many of these points seem quite standard, but when you include a lot of the points mentioned above, your ICP has the potential to narrow your talent pool.

-For example, listing that your ideal candidate must have three to five years of work experience and a four-year degree filters out candidates with alternative experience, like STARs candidates.
+Listing that your ideal candidate must have three to five years of work experience and a four-year degree filters out candidates with alternative experience, like STAR candidates.

-Some ICPs get specific when it comes to an ideal career path.
-For example, they can ask that a candidate spent one to two years at a startup before moving to a mid-size company.
+Some ICPs get specific when it comes to an ideal career path: for example, they can ask that a candidate spend one to two years at a startup before moving to a mid-size company.
 This excludes candidates who have the ideal skills, but not the career you'd expect.

 Although traditionally they can be problematic, ideal candidate profiles are still a valuable tool to find quality hires if they’re done right.

 Here are a few of the main benefits of an ideal candidate profile:

 Helps you match candidates’ skill sets to roles more effectively